Scott Twynholm is a Scottish composer and musician.

-A versatile composer, he works in film, dance, theatre and art and creates a unique sound world for each project.
-His compositions are characterised and inspired by recurring themes and ideas: re-contextualisation of found sound, extra-musical material, the urban environment, digital manipulation of acoustic instrumentation and the fallibility of technology.
-His music achieves emotional resonance through a rawness of production and simplicity of process.
+He works in film, dance, theatre and art.
+His compositions are characterised by recurring themes and ideas: re-contextualisation of found sound, extra-musical material, the urban environment, digital manipulation of acoustic instrumentation and the fallibility of technology.

 He started his professional music career in bands.
 He was a member of Looper with Stuart David of Belle and Sebastian and went on to form the electro-pop band Hoboken with filmmaker Jonathan Carr.
 He also released solo records under the name Metrovavan, the first release of which picked up single of the month in Record Collector Magazine.
-In 2015 a Looper retrospective was released on the record label, Mute.
+In 2015 a Looper retrospective was released through Mute.

-He has scored music for plays by Caryl Churchill and David Harrower and worked for many theatre companies including The National Theatre, National Theatre of Scotland, The Traverse, The Tron and The Citizens Theatre.
+He has scored music for plays by Caryl Churchill and David Harrower and worked for many theatre and Dance companies including The National Theatre, BalletLORENT, The Traverse, Luke Pell, and Citizens Theatre.